The Adventures of Addie & Millie!

 In 1993, the Simpsons episode 'Homer's Barbershop Quartet' features the song.

 Since then, it appears to have fallen out of fashion as a song.
 However, the lovely name lives on, and on November 30th 2022, our own 'Sweet Adeline' made her appearance.
 She is the daughter of Paul Nelson and his partner Jenny Ross.
 She also happens to be the great granddaughter of our resident 'Bard' and he has persuaded us (with a large cash contribution) to run a regular photo feature on his little bundle of joy.
-Here then is the 28th showing, which also includes news and pictures of Addie's baby sister, Millie - Enjoy!
+Here then is the 35th showing, which also includes news and pictures of Addie's baby sister, Millie who has just turned 1 - Enjoy!